rwlink3z8/hpp2/README.md

 - Convert cleaning functions into a pipeline to clean up workflow
 - Updating Site

 `getAddres.py` - this file gets the addresses from coordinates using pyautogui, something I realized was missing from one of my tables, necessary to link them

+`house_migration_ll.sql` migrates the lat long data into a postgresql database inside a docker container, will update with address, once I've confirmed that's correct